g-div/apibox/README.md

 	      name:
 	        type: String

-Please refer to the [Swagger specification](https://github.com/wordnik/swagger-core/wiki) editing your **docs.yml**
+Please refer to the [Swagger-core API Declaration specification](https://github.com/wordnik/swagger-core/wiki) editing your **docs.yml**

 ## 3. Run!
-If you didn't it before, then run
+If you didn't it before, add the folder **./node_modules/.bin** to your **PATH**, so you will be able to access the commands provided by the installed node.js modules.

 	export PATH="$PATH:./node_modules/.bin"

-and finally
+and finally run the server using

-	apibox
+	apibox-serve

 Open your browser at [http://localhost:9987/docs](http://localhost:9987/docs) (or the domain/port you have choosen) to see it working.

-If you want to use the CLI run for example:
+If you want to use the CLI, you can run for example:

-	node node_modules/apibox/cli/cli.js
+	apibox-cli